Candy Cane Chocolate Chip Cookies

 What do you do with broken candy canes?

 In our house, broken candy canes always got ignored.
 No one wanted an imperfect candy cane.
-Apparently, they just don’t taste the same once they break.
+According to my kids, they just don’t taste the same once they break.
 And they won’t hang on the tree properly.

 So now I take those broken candy canes and turn them into cookies.
 With a quick pulse in the blender, the candy canes are broken down into pieces the size of mini chocolate chips, the perfect size for cookies.